Diplomatic and Development Economics

-The Foreign Commonwealth & Development Office (FCDO) pursues our national interests and projects the UK as a force for good in the world.
-It promotes the interests of British citizens, safeguards the UK’s security, defends UK values, reduces poverty and tackles global challenges with international partners.
-Assistant Economists have an exciting career ahead of them in FCDO, a truly global organisation with 280 posts worldwide.
+The Foreign Commonwealth and Development Office (FCDO) pursues our national interests and projects the UK as a force for good in the world.
+It promotes the interests of British citizens, safeguards the UK's security, defends UK values, reduces poverty and tackles global challenges with international partners.
+It is a truly global organisation with 280 posts worldwide.

 Economics is central to the work of the FCDO and economists are at the heart of our decision-making on policy, partnerships, diplomacy and aid spending.
-Economic analysis matters, giving Ministers fresh ideas about complex issues and deep insights into policy options.
+The FCDO is an international economic department with a global development mission.
+Economics expertise is in increasing demand, giving Ministers fresh ideas about complex issues and deep insights into policy options.

 Economics improves policy and programming by:

 - Understanding the impact economic developments in a country or region have on wider policy interests

 - Designing solutions with rigorous evidence, considering trade-offs and incentives and assessing cost-effectiveness of alternatives.